 We tried this Toronto staple on a sandwich at the Carousel Bakery.

-The market is a fun culinary spot in Toronto.
+The St. Lawrence is a fun culinary spot in Toronto.
 It has been ranked as tops in the world by National Geographic and CNN Travel, which is kind of wrong when you think about market gems such as Barcelona’s La Boqueria, London’s Borough Market and Tokyo’s Tsukiji Fish Market.
-Planning note – the St. Lawrence Market is closed on Sundays and Mondays.
+Planning tip – the St. Lawrence Market is closed on Sundays and Mondays.

 All in all, we recommend that you check out the different neighborhoods and markets when you visit Toronto.
 Are these neighborhoods as exciting as Chinatown in Flushing, NY or Koreatown in Los Angeles?
 Probably not.
 But touring them is a good way to survey Toronto’s food culture and a great way to experience the diverse Canadian city.